datopian/playbook/content-writing-and-publishing/README.md

 * Our written content aids client and potential-client understanding of what we do and the sorts of topics we are engaged in.
 * Content production is a collective responsibility.
 * Datopian has a [master spreadsheet](https://docs.google.com/spreadsheets/d/1fa6cxSnqyMMheIvpgWwYiDS6T-n5NFKDAT-txWRjVHc/edit#gid=0) that tracks our content pipeline and status.
+* We use American English for all external content.

 ## The Writing Process